ashrayap-web/COMP0213_Group12/README.md

 ## Extension Task: Robotic Arm Reachability Analysis (Bonus Part)

-The `robo arm (bonus part)/` folder contains an extension task that analyzes the reachability workspace of a Panda robotic arm using inverse kinematics and machine learning classifiers.
+The `robo arm (bonus part)/` folder contains our extension task that analyses the workspace of a Panda robotic arm using inverse kinematics.

 ### Overview